 Make sure that you have enough storage

 When you sign up for iCloud, you automatically get 5GB of free storage.
-If you need more space, you can buy more iCloud storage.
-Plans start at 50GB for $0.99 (USD) a month.
-If you choose 200GB or 2TB plans, you can share your storage with family.
+If you need more space, and access to premium features, you can upgrade to iCloud+.

 iCloud Photos keeps all your photos and videos in their original, high-resolution version.
-You can save space on your device when you turn on Optimize Storage.
+To save storage space on your device, you can turn on Optimize Storage.

 - Go to Settings > [your name] > iCloud.

 - Tap Photos.

 On your Mac